Question 22: Was the product thawed from a cryopreserved state prior to infusion?

 Report the date the thawing process began.

 If multiple bags of the same product are thawed, report the time the first bag begins thawing.
-The exact time should be documented within the patient record or the stem cell laboratory processing record.
+The exact time should be documented within the recipient’s record or the stem cell laboratory processing record.
+If the start time is not documented, leave the data field blank and override the FormsNet3SM error as ‘not documented.’

-If multiple bags of the same product are thawed, report the time the last bag was finished thawing, even if the date is not the same as the date reported thaw start date above.
-The exact time should be documented within the patient record or the stem cell laboratory processing record.
+If multiple bags of the same product are thawed, report the time the last bag finished thawing, even if the date is not the same as the reported thaw start date above.
+The exact time should be documented within the recipient’s record or the stem cell laboratory processing record.
+If the stop time is not documented, leave the data field blank and override the FormsNet3SM error as ‘not documented.’

-Question 31: Did any incidents, or product complaints occur while preparing or thawing the product?
+Question 29: Did any incidents or product complaints occur while preparing or thawing the product?

 Indicate if any incidents occurred regarding the product during the thawing process.

-Product processing includes changes made to the original product that does not affect the physical properties of the product (i.e., plasma reduction, RBC reduction, was).
+Product processing includes changes made to the original product that do not affect the physical properties of the product (i.e., plasma reduction, RBC reduction, was).

-If any part of the product was processed in any way prior to infusion at the transplant center, select Yes.
+Indicate if the product was processed prior to infusion at the center.
+If any part of the product was processed in any way prior to infusion at the center, select Yes.

 If the product was shipped to your facility, do not report processing of the product performed at the collection center.

-Question 33: Specify processing: (check all that apply)
+Question 31: Specify processing (check all that apply)

 1 ISTB 128.
 Standard Terminology for Blood, Cellular Therapy, and Tissue Product Descriptions.
 ICCBBA ST-002.
 Version.
 4.9.
 March 2012.